jjwithanr/obsidian_bible_study/docs/Old Testament/Lamentations/Lamentations1.md

 All her friends have betrayed her;
     they have become her enemies.

-In the "night" of her desolation, Jerusalem is pictured as weeping, not merely because of her sufferings, but even more because she had been by her "lovers" and "friends."
+In the "night" of her desolation, Jerusalem is pictured as weeping, not merely because of her sufferings, but even more because she had been betrayed by her "lovers" and "friends."
 These terms (cf. Jer 4:30; 30:14) are best explained by Ezek 23 and Hos 8:9-10.
 The suggestions is that once the monarchy was firmly established, Israel was always faced with an inescapable choice.
 She could rely on God for her safety against external aggression, or she could turn to allies great and small (cf. Hos 5:13, 8:8, 11; 14:3), but both the northern and the southern leaders would not listen.
 Judah had learned that such friends were a broken reed (Ezek 29:6-7).
 #ellison

 Jeremiah’s sorrow is deep and plain; even though Jerusalem’s conquest vindicated Jeremiah’s many prophecies, he has no sense of triumph or “I told you so.”
 Jeremiah deeply sorrows with the sorrow of Jerusalem and Judah.